stackhpc/stackhpc-kayobe-config/doc/source/configuration/cephadm.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are using a hyper-converged Ceph setup (i.e. your OpenStack controllers
-and Ceph storage nodes share the same hosts), you will need to change the
+and Ceph storage nodes share the same hosts), you should double-check that
+``rgw_frontend_port`` does not conflict with any processes on the controllers.
-``rgw_frontend_port``.
-This is because port 80 (and 443) will be bound to the
+For example, port 80 (and 443) will be bound to the Kolla-deployed haproxy.
+You
-Kolla-deployed haproxy.
-You should choose a custom port that does not conflict
-with any OpenStack endpoints (``openstack endpoint list``), such as port 8100.
+should choose a custom port that does not conflict with any OpenStack endpoints
+too (``openstack endpoint list``).

 You may also want to use the Kolla-deployed haproxy to load balance your RGWs.
 This means you will not need to define any Ceph ingress services.
 Instead, you